Clinton-Davis/focus_fitness/README.md

 ### deplyment

 If you are starting with a new Database.
-You will have to comment out all 'Blog categorys' forms views
+You will have to comment out all 'Blog categorys' forms views.
+We have to do this because the catogery functions looking for blog_catogerys and throus a tabl does not exist.

 make migrations